 “And Matteo will take the young victim to the seminary, yes, yes, I know,” Fr.
 Anthony finished for him, as he sent out the text message, “It will take a while for the van to get here.
 They’ll call Aloysio and they’ll need his quick blessing.
 And of course, they’ll need to wake the Holy Father and inform him.
 It won’t take long, but it will be long enough for you to tell me more.”

-“It knocked her unconscious,” Peter retorted, a trifle too brusquely for his own tastes, “She probably has a concussion, but I couldn’t send her out yet.
+“It knocked her unconscious,” William retorted, a trifle too brusquely for his own tastes, “She probably has a concussion, but I couldn’t send her out yet.
 I don’t want people to talk.”

 Fr.
 Anthony looked at him, “Of course,” and with a quick shrug, “That’s one way to put it.”

 Fr.
-Anthony gestured toward Peter with one hand, as though ready to reassure him, when his cellphone beeped.
+Anthony gestured toward William with one hand, as though ready to reassure him, when his cellphone beeped.

 “We have permission from Aloysio,” he said, eyes to Agnes once again, “We’ll take care of her.
 It’s nothing serious.
 You’ll need to make sure your student gets to the seminary.”